Send the link below via email or IMCopy

 Transcript of 02.01 Revolutionary Ideas: Assessment

-The Declaration of Independence was written to explain why the colonists had a right to revolt against and become independent from England.
-The colonist were against the rules and the taxes that limited their freedom of English colonists in America.
-In 1774 the colonies formed the First Continental Congress to send a list of complaints to King George III.
-But king George ignored the complaints.
-In June 1776, a document was created that declared America's independence from Great Britain.
-Congress approved the document of the deceleration of Independence.
-Thomas Jefferson wrote the declaration of Independence, he wrote the document in three distinctive parts.
-The first part of the decoration of Independence was an introduction as well as the beliefs of the colonist.
-The second part of the document was that how the colonist felt toward their so called great king.
-The second part was based on the grievances of the colonist feelings.
-The last part of the decoration of Independence was what the document announcement of the beginning state or condition.
+The creation of the Declaration of Independence was brought about because of the colonists infatuation with their separation from King George III over-bearing rule.
+The colonists were tired of the ridiculous taxes and laws that controlled everything.
+It was as if the colonists were being treated like a foreign conquered colony, but they were simply the very same English citizens of their homeland in a new foreign land.
+In 1774, on July 4th, the Continental Congress approved the document of the Declaration of Independence.
+Thomas Jefferson wrote the Declaration of Independence, he wrote the document in three distinctive parts.
+The first part of the Declaration of Independence was an introduction as wells as the beliefs of the colonists.
+The following second part of the document, was that of how the colonists felt towards their so-called great king.
+The second part was based on the grievances of the colonists feelings.
+The last ad third part of the Declaration of Independence was what the document is called, "Declaration", which original meaning is; the formal announcement of the beginning of a state or condition.